Chitrakala-Bidyamandir/Art-School-Frontend-Angular-10/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Developer Contact
-for further details contact our developer - Arindam Dutta, Phone No - 8282826909
+for further details contact our developer - Arindam Dutta

+Phone No - 8282826909

 Email ID - darindam507@gmail.com